BenLiu983/Retail_Customer_Segmentation_Sales_Prediction/README.md

 * Predict the price elasticity of purchase probability and quantity on various brands using linear regression, in order to assist marketers to make informed decisions.

-* Formula: probability of purchase * probability of choosing a brand * quantity * price.
+* Formula: sales of a brand = probability of purchase * probability of choosing a brand * quantity * price.

 ## 2. Data